Table of Contents

 DS.SetSourceList(Animals); // base class is TAnimal

-DS.ObjectClass := TDog; // now base is class is TDog
+DS.ObjectClass := TDog; // now base class is TDog

 DS.Open;